alexpineda/titan-reactor/CREATING_PLUGINS.md

     // frame - the frame number
     // followingUnits - any units the user is following with the F key
     // commands - an array of replay commands
-    // not some frames may be skipped for fps reasons
+    // note some frames may be skipped for fps reasons
     // commands will include upto 5s of skipped frames onFrame(frame, followingUnits, commands) {